Branth1/Project2/README.md

         1-Is there any relation between the windspeed and rain rate at each site?

-        2-Is there any coorelation between the wind at one and the other?
+        2-Is there any correlation between the wind at one and the other?

-        3-Is there any coorelation between the rain at one site and the other?
+        3-Is there any correlation between the rain at one site and the other?

         4-What patterns if any can be seen between the average rain rate at both sites?